futurewei-cloud/chogori-platform/docs/PERSISTENCE.md

 # Plog
-The data model provided by Chogori Project is called Plog.
+The persistence data model provided/used by Chogori Project is called Plog.
 In our current design, this Plog is an append-only struct.
 The only operation that allowed to change the Plog is to append new data after current blocks.

 ## Term
 - Plog Client: Process all the operation requests regarding the Plog.
 It communicates with Plog Servers.
 It supports 4 operations: create, append, read, and seal.